How to Get a Bill of Sale in Alabama

 - The date the AL bill of sale contract was signed

 - The buyer’s and the seller’s names and addresses

 - Specific information about the vehicle in question, including:

-After filling out the bill of sale form, both the buyer and the seller can obtain a copy for their records.
-If a car sales receipt is required in order to finalize the title transfer and registration procedure, the buyer can submit it through an agent designated by the Department of Revenue (DOR).
-Buyers and sellers who are filling out an AL vehicle bill of sale in a county that does not provide or require a bill of sale template, on the other hand, can always complete a blank form.
+After filling out the form, both the buyer and the seller can obtain a copy for their records.
+If a receipt is required in order to finalize the title transfer and registration procedure, the buyer can submit it through an agent designated by the Department of Revenue (DOR).
+Buyers and sellers who are filling out an AL vehicle bill of sale in a county that does not provide or require a vehicle bill of sale, on the other hand, can always complete a blank form.
 Get your AL printable bill of sale online here.

-Note: Prior to completing a used car bill of sale in AL, you can obtain more information about the vehicle in question by requesting a vehicle history report.
+Note: Prior to completing a bill form, you can obtain more information about the vehicle in question by requesting a vehicle history report.
 This is a useful tool help that can help inform your buying decision.